grnet/agora-sp/README.md

 This playbook aggregates the roles required to take the latest commit of the `dev` branch, and deploy it in the vm, without touching the database.
 It also restarts the apache2 server.
 It aggregates the following roles:

-  - local
+  - local.yml
-  - deploy
+  - deploy.yml
-  - django
+  - django.yml

 **The following roles are listed in the order of execution:**